ssunils/angularadmin/README.md

 # Angular Admin

-This is a free admin template using AngularJs 4
+This is a free admin template using Angular 7

 ## Development server